Guiding Self-Organizing Dynamics of Residential Choice in Cities to Reduce Traffic Congestion and Carbon Emissions: Statistical Analysis Based on Data

 where $N_{p}^{2}$ is the total number of people in $2$-person households; $N_{c}^{2}$ is the total number of commuters in $2$-person households ; $n_{2}^{j}$ is the number of $j$-commuter families in $2$-person households.
 Thus, the actual number of different commuter households in the data can be calculated, with the number of households from single-commuter to four-commuter households to be 108,515, 90,843, 40,076, and 3,006 respectively.

 \textbf{Commuter Households Obtained through Trajectories Similarity.} Since individual mobility trajectory data do not include the information about household membership, we used data from the 4 days in the 2 weekends to identify commuters from the same household.
 According to the census information, most of households in Shijiazhuang have less than $7$ members, and each working person supports up to 1.92 individuals.
 Therefore, we assume that each household has a maximum of 6 members and 4 commuters.
 We identify family members by calculating the similarity between the mobility trajectories among individuals who share the same residence location.
-By analyzing the distribution of similarities $S_{ij}$ between individuals, those with $S_{ij}>0.5$ are considered household members.
+By analyzing the distribution of similarities $S_{ij}$ between individuals, those with $S_{ij} \ge 0.5$ are considered household members.
 An individual might have similarities over 0.5 with multiple people; these similarities are sorted from the highest to the lowest, and only a maximum of five individuals with the highest similarity are considered to be potential household members.
 Ultimately, the ratio of single-, double-, triple- and quadruple-commuter households was found to be 65:26:6:2.

-Compared to our census-deduced household ratios of 37:31:14:1, double and triple-commuter household are under-estimated, while single and quadruple-commuter households are over-estimated.
-To match the constructed and the deduced household ratio, we randomly selected 3,302 quadruple-commuter households, using the three members with the highest similarity in each household to form triple-commuter household, with the remaining person form a single-commuter household, resulting in 192,777 single-, 76,533 double-, 21,529 triple-, and 3,006 quadruple-commuter households.
-In this case, the number of single-commuter households still exceeded the inferred amounts, due to the criteria of $S_{ij} \ge 0.5$, which is a more stringent criteria for identifying house members, and thus leads to an overestimation of single-commuter households.
+Compared to our census-deduced household ratios of 37:31:14:1, double and triple-commuter households are under-estimated, while single and quadruple-commuter households are over-estimated.
+To match the constructed and the deduced household ratio, we randomly selected 3,302 quadruple-commuter households.
+In each selected quadruple-commuter household, we use the three members with the highest similarity in each household to form a triple-commuter household, with the remaining person forming the single-commuter household, resulting in 192,777 single-, 76,533 double-, 21,529 triple-, and 3,006 quadruple-commuter households.
+In this case, the number of single-commuter households still exceeded the inferred amounts, due to the criteria of $S_{ij} \ge 0.5$, which is a more stringent criteria for identifying household members, and thus leads to an overestimation of single-commuter households.